(888) 552-6760 SCHEDULE AN APPOINTMENT

 Watchful waiting: Not all cases of MPNs will need treatment.
 Sometimes doctors will monitor for signs of symptoms of progression.

-Phlebotomy: A phlebotomy may be used to remove extra red blood cells and reduce the risk of a blood clot.
+Phlebotomy: A phlebotomy may be used to remove extra red blood cells and reduce the risk of a blood clot in polycythemia vera.

-Transfusion therapy: Blood transfusions may be used to replace blood cells destroyed by the disease or cancer treatment.
+Transfusion therapy: Blood transfusions may be used to replace blood cells due to decreased production as a result of the disease or destruction as a result of cancer treatment.

 Chemotherapy: These drugs are used to kill cancer cells or stop them from multiplying.